itsvamshiks/Interview-tldr/Data Structures and Algorithms/Dynamic Programming/Framework.md

+Questions like asking for maximum / minimum / longest of something are typically require a dynamic programming solution.
+For these, we may have to make decisions that may depend on previously made desicions, which is very typical of a problem involving subsequences etc.

 To solve a DP problem, we need to combine 3 things:

 ###A function or data structure that will compute/contain the answer to the problem for every given state.